Introduction to Apollo Federation

 Learn how federation combines your GraphQL APIs into a unified supergraph

-A client makes a request to the federated graph's single entry point called the router.
+A client makes a request to the federated GraphQL API's single entry point called the router.
 The router intelligently orchestrates and distributes the request across your APIs and returns a unified response.
 For a client, the request and response cycle of querying the router looks the same as querying any GraphQL server.

-To jump into building a federated GraphQL API, check out the Apollo GraphOS Quickstart .
+To jump into building a federated GraphQL API, check out the Apollo GraphOS Quickstart.

 Watch the video overview